hodzanassredin/hodzanassredin.github.com/_posts/2014-07-07-real_world_monad_problem.md

 Show ("Result= " + res);
 //first line should be executed as a standard c# code.
 //We could add it to a second "Show" line and use together.
-//Behaviour the same as for Ask action but depends on Tuple(a,b)
+//Behaviour the same as for Ask action, but depends on Tuple(a,b)

 return res;
 //simply return result and mark it as finished